DocuSign: Not The Best Deal In Town

 Equally key to note is that despite margin gains, DocuSign hasn't been able to translate this into free cash flow improvements.
 Q4 FCF is actually down -32% y/y, driven by slightly higher capex, while FY20 FCF is down -4% y/y.

-Figure 3.
-DocuSign FCFSource: DocuSign Q4 earnings release
+Source: DocuSign Q4 earnings release

 Key takeaways

 The sharp, senseless correction that took the S&P 500 from near 3,400 to just above 2,400 has rendered many previously untouchable names as screaming buys.
 DocuSign is not one of them.
-Having only modestly fallen from its February highs, DocuSign's ~10x forward revenue multiple is starting to stand out amid its issues of decelerating growth, possible coronavirus-impacted slowdown, ands stubborn GAAP losses.
+Having only modestly fallen from its February highs, DocuSign's ~10x forward revenue multiple is starting to stand out amid its issues of decelerating growth, possible coronavirus-impacted slowdown, and stubborn GAAP losses.
 Continue to stay on the sidelines here.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.